 Online exams are taken in Inspera.
 You must familiarise yourself with the system prior to taking an online exam.
-There are a wide range of resources to help you on the Oxford Students website (www.ox.ac.uk/students/academic/exams/online-exams).
+There are a wide range of resources to help you on the Oxford Students website.

-Online exams require you to adhere to the University's Honour Code (www.ox.ac.uk/students/academic/exams/open-book/honour-code) and you should read this in advance of any online exams.
+Online exams require you to adhere to the University's Honour Code and you should read this in advance of any online exams.